mikeshhoffman/html200-ecommerce-project/README.md

 ## User research

-The site's current audience is estimated to be:
-*  Daily commuter bicyclists
-*  Women
-*  Skiers

-The site's desired audience is:
+The following research was guided by:
+<http://www.websitecriteria.com/website_writing_guide_before_you_begin_to_write/identify_the_intended_audience.html>

+The user research is used to prioritize the kinds of devices and contexts that are tested for performance and for responsive design.

+The clothing style available at this site is street wear rather than sports wear, primarily for adult women and men, mainly hats, gloves, and scarves.
+For example, general-purpose dress leather gloves that are useful, comfortable, and protective for daily transportation cycling, rather than sports-style gloves.

+Audience scenarios include:
+*  New York City streets in winter
 *  Bus commuters
-*  General audience

-The devices and OSs that the website audience is likely to use:
+*  Daily commuter bicyclists; elegant transportation cycling, rather than competitive sports cycling.

+Audience:
+Adults wanting stylish and protective street clothing for cold weather.
+Design and testing will avoid targeting a specialized device type or a specialized, anarrowed audience.

+Age group:
+Adults.

+Lifestyle:
+Student, employee, professional, parent.

+Gender:
+Women and men.
+As the product line expands, the site is expected to break out a few pages highlighting men's clothing and women's clothing, though the current site design doesn't specify products as being for men or for women.

+Language:
+English as a first or second language.

+Education:
+7th grade and higher.

+Expectations:
+Not comprehensiveness, but rather, a focus on selected stylish inspiring items.

+Why users are seeking the content:
+Inspiration, pleasure of shopping; site should be an enjoyable place in itself.

+Importance of the content to the audience:
+Significant, to enable comfort in colder daily situations, while enjoying looking generally presentable.

+How they found the page:
+Social media word-of-mouth, links from the company's social media sites.
+In a future phase, the site will be search-engine-optimized.

+Web and computer experience:
+Minimal.

+Devices, OSs, and places used to access the site:
+*  Smartphone at home or around town
+*  Laptop at home or school or workplace
 *  iPhone 6 Plus, iOS, on medium-fast cell tower networks
 *  Chrome on MacBook Pro on WiFi

-The above research was guided by:
-<http://www.websitecriteria.com/website_writing_guide_before_you_begin_to_write/identify_the_intended_audience.html>

-The above research is used below to prioritize the kinds of devices and contexts that were tested.

 ## Site testing